What is Blended Learning?

 Regardless of what you call it, this style of education is a formal education program in which a student learns, at least in part, through online delivery of content and instruction, with some element of student control over time, place, path, or pace.

-The JOLT program provides the infrastructure for personalized online learning, with teachers serving as mentors.
+The online program provides the infrastructure for personalized online learning, with teachers serving as mentors.
 Students in the JOLT program can vary the level of Blended Learning they experience based on the classes they choose and the education plan they design.

 For example, students opting for a low level of Blended Learning are known as full-time online students.
 These students are not required to report to the school campus unless they choose to come in for support or until they are ready to take their final exams.
-Comparatively, students opting for a high level of Blended Learning, divide their course work between online learning, which is done in the JOLT Lab as a part of the student's daily schedule, and a more traditional setting, which relies on face-to-face learning held on the school campus.
+Comparatively, students opting for a high level of Blended Learning, divide their course work between online learning, which is done in the Online Lab as a part of the student's daily schedule, and a more traditional setting, which relies on face-to-face learning held on the school campus.

 Why Blended Learning?